That Escalated Quickly

 Why did I opt for ad hominem instead of addressing his criticism?
 Because my time is too precious to waste on people who are pretending to be critical thinkers but are actually just being jackasses.
 I'm not stupid enough to think he would listen to anything I would have to say.
 He's flat-out lying when he says "then I would probably beilie them."
 There are literally hundreds if not thousands of geographical, archaeological, and linguistic evidences for the Book of Mormon (see here, here, here, and here, for example) and none of them have persuaded cynics to believe in it.
 It's a matter of faith, which is kind of the entire freaking point.
 Not blind faith, but bothering to actually read the book and ask God personally if it's true.
-I've actually never bothered to do that because I already knew it was.
+I've actually never bothered to do that latter part because I already knew it was.
 It was just obvious to me.
 But if he was satisfied with "a shred of evidence that a hige [sic] battle had been fought there", he would just move the goalposts and demand something else.
 Don't even try to pretend he wouldn't.
 Critics have done it for nearly two centuries.

 Anti-Mormons: The Book of Mormon mentions people using cement in the ancient Americas, but there wasn't any cement in the ancient Americas!
 Ha!
 Joseph Smith was so stupid!